LT-Intro-To-AI-SY2425/a5-sudoku-solver-lyogics/a5_writeup.md

 ## Reflection Questions

 1. How do the performance and efficiency of the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms compare when solving Sudoku puzzles?
 In what scenarios might one approach be preferable over the other?
+The performance and efficiency of the Depth-First Search

 2. How did the choice of data structures (like the Stack for DFS and Queue for BFS) impact the implementation and functionality of the algorithms?
 Are there alternative data structures or design patterns that could have been used to achieve the same objectives?
+With a depth-first search, the way you can access

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?
+The Sudoku solver could be adapted for larger puzzles or different logic games through the addition of even more rows and columns, and potentially the use of different searching algorithms to accommodate for other grid types.
+Beyond the Depth-First Search and the Breadth-First Search.